 If you hear the sirens you should immediately do the following:

 - Move quickly inland to high ground and away from low-lying areas.
-The official high ground site that will be monitored is just north of the entrance to Clements Lake to the Avalanche gates.

 - DO NOT PACK OR DELAY – a Tsunami may reach our community in a few minutes.